Calculations

 Referencing fields

 Calculations normally need to act on existing data.
-We can included references to other fields, including other calculations, in the view by writing out the field name surrounded by curly brackets.
+We can include references to other fields, including other calculations, in the view by writing out the field name surrounded by curly brackets.

 Some examples might be